-* Pray that God will give the Malinke believers boldness to share Christ with their own people.
+* Pray that God will give Malinke believers boldness to share Christ with their own people.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Malinke church for the glory of His name!
+* Ask the Lord to bring forth a vigorous Malinke church for the glory of His name!

 |Profile Source: Bethany World Prayer Center|

 |Pioneer Workers Needed||28|

 |Progress Scale||1 ●|